Rosaline Elbay: Career

-In September 2021, Elbay was announced as a principal cast member of Netflix heist series Kaleidoscope alongside Giancarlo Esposito, Paz Vega, Rufus Sewell, Tati Gabrielle, Peter Mark Kendall and Jai Courtney.
-Her character, Judy Goodwin, was described as “the crew's demolitions specialist, headstrong and independent — an eccentric spitfire.”
-The series shot in New York and debuted on January 1, 2023, claiming the number one spot on Netflix's most-watched list.
+In September 2021, Elbay was announced as a principal cast member of Eric Garcia's Netflix heist series Kaleidoscope.
+Her character, Judy Goodwin, was “the crew's demolitions specialist, headstrong and independent.”
+Elbay was the first cast member confirmed for the show, describing being sworn to secrecy.
+The series shot in various locations around New York, and was the first production to inaugurate the new Netflix Studios in Bushwick.
+It debuted on 1 January 2023, claiming the number one spot on Netflix's most-watched list.
+Brian Tallerico of Roger Ebert.com described Elbay's performance as "charming", and Esquire called her an actress "on the cusp of her big break."

-In October 2022, Elbay starred as Diana, Princess of Wales in the off-Broadway world premiere of Dodi & Diana opposite her Kaleidoscope co-star Peter Mark Kendall, stating that she felt a lot of empathy for Diana as "a woman who was discovering her own agency and carving out her place in the world."
-In 2023, she starred in Let Liv alongside Christine Taylor and Jordan Carlos, which premiered at the Tribeca film festival, and in Hulu's Jagged Mind alongside Maisie Richardson-Sellers and Shannon Woodward.
+In October 2022, Elbay starred as Diana, Princess of Wales in the off-Broadway world premiere of Dodi & Diana opposite her Kaleidoscope co-star Peter Mark Kendall.
+Elbay stated that she felt a lot of empathy for Diana as "a woman who was discovering her own agency and carving out her place in the world."

+In 2023, she starred in Let Liv, which premiered at the Tribeca film festival, and in Hulu's Jagged Mind.
 She was also a special guest star on director Karim El Shenawy's Seventh-Year Itch, appearing as the voice of Aly Kassem's ex-partner Emma.

 In 2024, Elbay joined season 2 of Netflix’s multi-award-winning series The Diplomat as Nora Koriem, Chief of staff to Vice President Grace Penn (Allison Janney).
-The show has been renewed for seasons 3 and 4, with Elbay set to appear.
+For season 3, she was co-nominated for the 2026 SAG Award for Best Ensemble in a Drama Series.
+The series has been renewed for a fourth season, with Elbay set to appear.
+Michael Block of Collider described her performance as "remarkable."
+Elbay also starred as Sylvie in Jon Bass's experimental vertical film Carole & Grey, which premiered at the 28th Tallinn Black Nights Film Festival.

-In 2025, Elbay starred in Do No Harm alongside Harry Shum Jr. The film, also featuring Ronny Chieng, premiered at the Chinese Theatre in LA.
+In 2025, Elbay starred in Do No Harm, which premiered at the Chinese Theatre in LA.
 Also in 2025, Elbay was announced to lead Anton Sigurðsson's A Better Place alongside Theo Rossi and Billy Campbell as "a disgraced deputy, his anxious partner, and a sharp-tongued female prisoner who cover up a hit-and-run."
+She performed in the 2025 24 Hour Plays Gala in New York.